Church of the Immaculate Conception Catholic Church

 © PdL 2006

-In Historic Organs of New South Wales, Graeme Rushworth devotes a whole section (pp. 302-303) to the builder Alfred Kirkland, whose only surviving Australian organ survives in this Catholic Church.
-Another example of Kirkland's work was installed at Wesley Church, Albany, Western Australia, but this was replaced by another organ and put into storage.
+In Historic Organs of New South Wales, Graeme Rushworth devotes a whole section (pp. 302-303) to the builder Alfred Kirkland.
+Another example of Kirkland's work was installed at Wesley Church, Albany, Western Australia and this is now located at Lockyer Uniting Church, Western Australia, where it was restored in 1995 and installed by P.J.
+Elms & Co.

 John Stiller documented the Carcoar organ in 1894 and made the following comments: